jsmithdlc/FaceRecognition/README.md

 # FaceRecognition

 ## TODO
-- [ ] Pad and resize image for input to yolo detection
+- [x] Pad and resize image for input to yolo detection and face recognition
 - [x] Extract face detections for input to face recognition
 - [ ] Add support for captures from webcam
 - [ ] Liveness detection